Coastal Wetland and Seagrass Accounting

 Key condition indicators

-Hydrological connectivity is critical for coastal wetland function, affecting sediment supply, nutrient exchange, and biotic recruitment[23].
-Disruption of tidal flows through road construction, aquaculture bunds, or drainage infrastructure is a major cause of wetland degradation.
-Connectivity can be assessed through:
+Hydrological connectivity is critical for coastal wetland function, affecting sediment supply, nutrient exchange, and biotic recruitment[15].
+Disruption through road construction, aquaculture bunds, or drainage infrastructure is a major cause of degradation.
+Assess through tidal range comparison (observed vs. reference), distance to tidal inlet, and presence of flow barriers.

-Sediment elevation change indicates whether wetlands are maintaining pace with sea-level rise[24].
-Wetlands experiencing elevation deficits (accretion rate less than relative sea-level rise) face drowning risk.
-Surface Elevation Tables (SETs) provide direct measurements, while remote sensing techniques can estimate broader-scale elevation trends.
-Given the accelerating pace of sea-level rise, sediment elevation change should be treated as a core indicator for all coastal wetland accounts in countries where relative sea-level rise exceeds 2mm per year, and as an optional but recommended indicator in other contexts.
-This indicator directly supports climate change adaptation planning by identifying wetlands at risk of submergence.
+Sediment elevation change indicates whether wetlands are maintaining pace with sea-level rise[16].
+Surface Elevation Tables (SETs) provide direct measurements.
+Treat as a core indicator where relative sea-level rise exceeds 2 mm/yr, and as optional but recommended elsewhere.
+This indicator directly supports climate adaptation planning.

 Reference conditions